adokter/bioRad/cran-comments.md

-## bioRad 0.6.1
+## bioRad 0.6.2
-This version rebuilds the documentation with roxygen2 on request of CRAN for compatibility with HTML5
+This release includes an important bugfix in function integrate_profile()